 8. My child doesn’t like to nap.
 Is there something else he/she can do at nap time?

 Our programs are very busy and require children to think, be involved and be active.
 Most cannot function effectively during the afternoon without a quiet time mid-day.
 Most of our children look forward to this time.
-However, some don’t nap, particularly our Kindergarten children, and here they can play quietly with one of our quiet bags.
-We tell them that this is the only time of the day that they don’t have to share their toys!
+However, some don’t nap, and for these children, we provide “Quiet Bags” with small items with which they can play quietly.
+There are no naps in our Kindergarten program.

 9. Do you help with toilet training?